What actions should HR and business leaders take to curb mental harassment at work? Share your thoughts.

-My daughter has Gender Dysphoria – being biologically a girl, she identifies as a boy; it’s hard on her and all of us in a society that still knows little about this.
+My child, who we thought was a girl at birth, has Gender Dysphoria and identifies as a boy; it's hard on all of us in a society that still knows little about this.

 Author’s note: This is the true story of a close friend in ‘first person’.

 Editor’s Note: In this story the child in question identifies as a boy; however, the pronoun ‘she’ has been retained since it is the mother’s first person narrative about a child at a stage where ‘she’ is currently perceived as female by the world outside, and a transition which the family is coming to terms with.